PennyLaneAI/pennylane/doc/tutorials/advanced_usage.rst

 Multiple expectation values
 ---------------------------

-All the previous examples we considered utilized quantum functions with only single expectation values.
+In all the previous examples, we considered quantum functions with only single expectation values.
 In fact, PennyLane supports the return of multiple expectation values, up to one per wire.

 As usual, we begin by importing PennyLane and the PennyLane-provided version of NumPy, and set up a 2-wire qubit device for computations: